Taxon Match Tool

 - Click on "choose file" to upload your file.
 This will open the file explorer on your PC.

 - Select the way you have delimited your taxon names.
 When you use an MS Excel sheet, this is selected automatically.
 Use the flag box to indicate whether your first row contains the column names or not.

 - With the "Match up to" drop-down list you can define to what level in the classification you want to match your list with.
-For example if your taxon list includes columns for higher ranks such as Class, Order, Family, Genus etc. you can includes these in the match query.
+For example if your taxon list includes columns for higher ranks such as Class, Order, Family, Genus etc. you can include these in the match query.
 In this way you can verify your own classification.

-- To avoid ambiguous matches with homonyms, you can limit your match query to a particular higher taxon, e.g. only within Porifera, Copepoda, etc..
+When the taxon name has a homonym, you will be able to choose the right one from a pick list.
+To avoid ambiguous matches with homonyms in the first place, you can limit your match query to a particular higher taxon, e.g. only within Porifera, Copepoda, etc..
 Enter the first characters of the taxon name and use the pick-list.

 - Finally, before you click on also indicate in the output boxes which data you would like the system to return.
-Aphia ID is the unique identifier of WoRMS; TSN is the unique identifier of ITIS; the valid names option lists the valid names in a separate column (this is important when your list includes unaccepted names or spelling variations).
+AphiaID is the unique identifier of WoRMS; TSN is the unique identifier of ITIS; the valid names option lists the valid names in a separate column (this is important when your list includes unaccepted names or spelling variations).
 You can also ask to receive the full classification, authority and quality status flags.
 The output format is in txt, xls or SGML.

 When you click on you will get the following window, were you can fix possible homonyms

 You can choose what the output format of your file will be (for example XLSX) and then click on

 - exact_subgenus an exact match, but including the subgenus